gracedemeurisse/gracedemeurisse/README.md

-### Grace deMeurisse
+### Welcome to my website!

-#### I am a PhD Candidate in the Department of Linguistics at the University of Florida.
+#### My name is Grace, and I am a PhD Candidate in the Department of Linguistics at the University of Florida.
 Broadly, I research psycholinguistics.
+My master's research investigated bilingualism and its impacts on cognition.
+More specifically, I investigated the role of top-down (e,g., attentional control) or bottom-up (e.g., visual perception) processes in bilinguals' and monolinguals' performance on behavioral tasks.

+#### My dissertation research aims to investigate second language learners (L2) processing of a particular syntactic construction called negative polairty.
+I ask whether degree of pragmatic competency and of negation (so-to-speak) modulates indices of behavioral and neural performance in response to negative polarity.

 <!--
 **gracedemeurisse/gracedemeurisse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.